Mahadibappi/course-selling-app-client/README.md

-# Getting Started with Create React App
+# Getting Started with Education App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Programming hero](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Academi IT

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+## In the project i learned many thing how to create a dynamic educational website:

+### This project developed my personal skill

+## Live site Link :

 The page will reload when you make changes.\
 You may also see any lint errors in the console.